Factbox - Rebels target Gaddafi's hometown of Sirte

-Libyan rebels closed in on Muammar Gaddafi's home town of Sirte on Wednesday, the last remaining bastion of government loyalists and where Gaddafi himself could be hiding, rebels said.
+Libyan rebels closed in on Muammar Gaddafi's home town of Sirte Monday, a bastion of government loyalists where Gaddafi himself could be hiding, rebels said.

 Below are details about the city: